kosmasgiannis/pluribus/README.md

 config.silent = false;              // If true pluribus will log nothing.
                                     //   Optional.
 Default: false

+config.killMaster = function() {};  // A user defined function to be called prior to master exit.
+                                    //   Optional.
+Default: none defined

 config.numWorkers = 2;              // If set will attempt to spawn this number of workers.
                                     //   Optional.
 Default: however many cpus there are